yh-raphael/Parallel-Distributed-Computing/homework3/README.md

 ### cf. Server side

-There might be printed messages on the server side terminal.
+There would be printed messages on the server side terminal (in this case: cspro2.sogang.ac.kr).

 e.g.
 => hello server